Yashwanth-Raju/Object-detection-using-jetson-nano-and-yolov7-tiny/README.md

 ```
 Add the co-oridnates into tiny-main file to define the range.

-## Main file exucution with output from jetson nano
+## Main file execution with output from jetson nano
 ```bash
 python3 tiny-main.py
 ```